 In fall 2008 and with guidance from the AAR gardeners, the Rome Sustainable Food Project began planting and harvesting the fifteen raised beds in the Mercedes T. and Sid R. Bass Garden of the Academy.
 Eager to get their hands in the soil, RSFP interns and other volunteers devote a half day a week to garden work.
 The kitchen has often harvested wonderful salads, greens, herbs, and radishes from the garden to serve at the dining table.
 Young cooks, the Academy community, and their families have a real desire to learn about growing food and benefit greatly from hands-on gardening.

 The RSFP program of internships and visiting cooks is a dynamic and essential component of the project.
 Young interns and aspiring cooks are immersed in the daily endeavor of preparing food for the AAR community.
 Interns are folded into the kitchen and larger Academy community upon their arrival in Rome.
-For four months, interns live on Academy premises working morning and/or evening shifts in the kitchen five days a week and once a week in the garden.

 Contact rsfp [at] aarome.org to request an information packet or visit the RSFP Internship Program for more information.